-The Student and Faculty SHARE applications are now closed.
-The deadline to submit a SHARE 2017 application was Monday, October 24, 2016.
+The online application for 2018 Student and Faculty SHARE Awards will open in late September.
+The deadline to submit a SHARE 2018 application is Monday, October 23, 2017.

 How to Apply

-The Student and Faculty SHARE applications for Spring 2017 projects are now closed.
+The Student and Faculty SHARE applications for Spring 2018 will open in late September.

 There are separate applications for the student apprentice (view student application outline) and the faculty mentor (view faculty application outline).
 As part of the application, both students and faculty members must upload answers to a series of questions; we encourage the use of the following fillable Word files (.docx) for this purpose, which can then be saved in PDF format and uploaded: